Photogad/iOS_Change_Log/readme.md.md

 # iOS Change Log

-iOS change log lib is a library that
+iOS change log lib is a library that automates the notification of the change log of new an app

 # Files